 I also participated in my school theater programs, acting in The Last Night of Ballyhoo, Anything Goes, Hay Fever, Balmoral, The Zoo Story, and The Heidi Chronicles.
 In college at Boston University I was in 14 plays including Lonestar, Medea, Arsenic & Old Lace, Guys, and culminating in my role as Charlie in Flowers for Algernon.

 College is also where I began doing and fell in love with improv.
 So much so that after graduating I moved to Chicago to go to the Second City.
 I went through the Acting and Improv for Actors programs there and then moved on to iO where I completed levels 1 through 5b.
 I performed at the Second City, iO, the Annoyance, The Pub Theatre, and at Sheil Park as Juror #8 in Twelve Angry Men.

 After living in Chicago for 6 years, my wife and I moved to New York City.
 While there I did some short films, appeared on 3 different shows on the Discovery ID network, and began my training in Voice Over.
 I trained for two years under Melanie Ehrlich also attending workshops with Andy Roth and Judy Keller.

-I now live in Burlington, VT where I continue to do voice over work.
-I teach improv at Vermont Comedy Club where I also perform as part of their Touring Company.
-I'm a member of local independent long form improv team Gross & Fancy and have done several local TV commercials.
-I also coach an improv team, provide local acting coaching, and produce a weekly Dungeons & Dragons podcast called Improvised Weapons.
+I now live just outside of Burlington, VT where I continue to do voice over work and act locally.
+I teach improv at Vermont Comedy Club where I also perform on the weekly show Mothra and as part of their Touring Company.